 So I tossed all of that and started fresh with sane Christmas storage solutions.
 I decided I would build the perfect little container system from the ground up.

 In a smaller Hefty container, I placed the projection lights with the inflatable Santas squished down on top of them.
-I was trying to keep similar items together, being mindful of what I'd want to unpack and setup at the same time.
+I was trying to keep similar items together in my Christmas storage, being mindful of what I'd want to unpack and setup at the same time.

 The other outdoor lights were gently placed in an identical container, which actually fit them quite perfectly!